asian-code/malfactory/README.md

 **By:** [lin8x](https://www.github.com/lin8x) & [asian-code](https://www.github.com/asian-code)

 The purpose of the tool, “Malfactory”, is to help upcomming reverse engineers, malware analysts, and geeks to discover how the creation of malware works.

-Malfactory simplifies the creation of any type of malware but allowing for our own easy code, “malcode”, to be translated to bash/batch code.
+Malfactory simplifies the creation of any type of malware by allowing for our own easy code, “malcode”, to be translated to bash/batch code.

 ------------------------------------------------------------------------